lambdaisland/fetch/README.md

 - `:headers`: map from string to string, note that the server must supply `Access-Control-Allow-Headers` in a preflight response
 - `:body`: Clojure data structure to be encoded based on the `:content-type`
+- `:transit-json-writer`: a custom transit writer `(t/writer :json your-opts)` if you want to add additional handlers or options
+- `:transit-json-reader`: a custom transit reader `(t/reader :json yout-opts)`

 ## Examples